Toggle: English / Spanish

 There may be support groups for women with breast disease in your area.
 Ask your doctor or other health care provider for a recommendation.

-The outcome is excellent for people with one tumor.
-People with many tumors, or who get them at an early age may have an increased risk of developing cancer, particularly if they have a family history of cancer or there are abnormal cells in the biopsy.
+The outcome is excellent for people with one papilloma.
+People with many papillomas, or who get them at an early age may have an increased risk of developing cancer.
+Risk may be higher if they have a family history of cancer or there are abnormal cells in the biopsy.

 Complications of surgery can include bleeding, infection, and anesthesia risks.
 If the biopsy shows cancer, you may need further surgery.